Williamstown, Victoria: Culture

 The Williamstown Festival, held each year in March/April, is the major Community Festival for the Western Region of Melbourne.

-A number of history tours operate regularly around Williamstown, visiting historic sites, abandoned morgues, cemeteries and hidden laneways.

 The Williamstown Literary Festival (held in May) is a popular local cultural event focusing on literature, drama and writing which presents established and emerging writers and literary figures.
 There is a strong focus on local participation, with the annual Peoples Choice awards showcasing aspiring local writers and poets.

 A maritime museum is located on board the World War II minesweeping corvette HMAS Castlemaine, which is tied up at Gem Pier adjacent to Commonwealth Reserve.

 Williamstown Little Theatre, open since 1946 and located at a converted bakery at 2–4 Albert Street, is one of the leading non-professional theatre companies in Melbourne.

 Williamstown has also been used in a number of Australian television shows including The Henderson Kids with a number of local landmarks used.

 Sports and recreation

 There is a strong maritime feel to Williamstown, created by both the presence of the Williamstown Lighthouse, BAE Systems (ship building yard proprietors) and the many yachts floating on Hobsons Bay.
 The Williamstown Sailing Club, Royal Yacht Club of Victoria, Hobson's Bay Yacht Club, and Royal Victorian Motor Yacht Club are all located on Nelson Place.

 The Williamstown Seagulls are a semi-professional Victorian Football League team that plays at Burbank Oval.
 They have won 13 VFA/VFL Premierships, and were also crowned League Championship Cup winners in 2011 and 2014.

 Williamstown CYMS Football Club is the senior amateur football club of Williamstown.
-The CYs were formed in 1886 and currently field three teams in the Victorian Amateur Football Association (VAFA) winning back to back premierships in both senior and reserve grade in 2008–09.
+The CYs were formed in 1886 and currently field three teams in the Victorian Amateur Football Association (VAFA).

 The Williamstown Juniors Football Club fielded 17 teams in the WRFL for 2007, the highest of any club.
 Notable AFL players from Williamstown Juniors are Daniel Giansiracusa of the Western Bulldogs, and Ben Davies of the Collingwood Magpies and North Melbourne Kangaroos.

 Williamstown Cricket Club is the third oldest in Victoria having run continuously since 1852.
 The Club run four senior sides as well as a women's team and nine junior sides.
 Williamstown Cricket Club compete in the Victorian Sub-District Cricket Association and ended season 2006/07 as Premiership Champions.

-Williamstown Imperial Cricket Club is located on the Fearon Reserve closest to Williamstown Beach with three senior sides holds the Williamstown & District Cricket Association record of 7 consecutive A Turf Premierships.
+Williamstown Imperial sCricket Club is located on the Fearon Reserve closest to Williamstown Beach.